Claudett de Jesus Ribeiro

 Claudett de Jesus Ribeiro OMC is a Brazilian geographer and public administrator.
 In 2011, she was awarded the Ordem do Mérito Cultural.

+Early life and education

+Ribeiro was born on May 21, 1940, in São Luís.
+Throughout her childhood she was an active participant in the Girl Guides, known in Brazil as Bandeirantismo.
+It was through her involvement in community education during this time that she discovered her loved for teaching.
+Ribeiro studied Geography and History, and subsequently taught in various schools in São Luís.
+She later studied law, but continued her work in education.

+Career

-Ribeiro founded the Center for Afro-Brazilian studies at the Federal University of Maranhão.
+Ribeiro founded the Center for Afro-Brazilian studies at the Federal University of Maranhão (UFMA).
 She served as a consultant for UNICEF, for whom she helped develop educational programs in Maranhão and Piauí.
 In 2009, she served as the Secretary for Racial Equality for the Brazilian government.